Reviews You Can Rely On

 Credit: Natalie Kafader

 The biggest surprise was the drop in performance by the elite Dyson models.
-The Dyson V15 and Gen5 both recorded under a majority at 46%.
-The Submarine wasn't much off, with 44% captured.
+The Gen5 and Dyson V15 recorded 50% and 49%, respectively.
+The Submarine wasn't much off, with 45% captured.
 So why did we see these dramatic drops?
 We believe the Dysons needed a bit more time to work on larger clumps of debris.
 While some competitors were better at sucking up larger materials and snagging them from the carpet quickly, the Dysons' deep cleaning needs additional time to collect the sand that likes to burrow into rugs.
 We did additional runs with the Submarine and found that it could collect up to 15% more with just a few extra passes.

 cordless stick vacuum - at the top of the photo, the plowing (or pushing of debris) that...